-Dreamhost is one of the cheapest shared hosting providers you can find out there.
+Dreamhost is one of the cheapest shared hosting providers you can find today.
 Established in 1996, they are also one of the oldest providers still in operation.

 Dreamhost does not offer cPanel.
 Instead, they have implemented a custom control panel, which allows managing all the account-related settings.
 While I won’t say that lack of cPanel is a disadvantage, I prefer that over custom control panels.
 But, after spending some time with it, you will get used to the Dreamhost panel.

 The list of features is also great, with free Let’s Encrypt SSL certificates and Cloudflare integration.
-But compared to A2 Hosting, Dreamhost doesn’t offer too many performance-oriented features, though.
-But in my speed tests, Dreamhost performed fairly well.
+But compared to A2 Hosting, Dreamhost doesn’t offer too many performance-oriented features.
+Albeit that, Dreamhost performed well in my speed tests.

 Live chat and tickets are available when you need help, but it is available only during daytime in North America.
 Also, their servers are solely located in the USA, none in other parts of the world.